kjaer5555/mdasm-2024/groupR_summary.md

 were mostly associated with MEL, an essential marker for detecting this cancer type.
 Although it was challenging to discern clear trends for recent size increases, ACK notably lacked this feature.

+## 4. Conclusion

+After analyzing the data, we have concluded that the diseases are distributed in a similar manner as they are in the whole data set, but since some of them are present on as few as 3 photos, we should mask a larger number of photos for better results.

+## 5. Citations
+### Metadata analysis

+The complete metadata analysis of the dataset -
+Andre G.C.
+Pacheco, Renato A. Krohling,
+The impact of patient clinical information on automated skin cancer detection.